menu hamburger logo

 eFootball is a compelling part of global football culture.
 The boundary between simulation and reality is becoming increasingly blurred and every day around the world, millions of living rooms are transformed into virtual pitches.

 Technological developments are closing the gap between real life and the virtual world.
 Discover how the appearance of footballers in the game changed over time and let yourself be transported into the game to celebrate a goal with the stars.
-Take deep dive into the fascinating world of eFootball in our immersive video installation.
+Take a deep dive into the fascinating world of eFootball in our immersive video installation.

-In the eFootball universe, gamers compete individually, as members of eSports teams and in national teams.
+In the eFootball universe, gamers compete individually, as members of esports teams and in national teams.
 Get to know the different FIFA tournaments and champions and take a selfie with the biggest prize in eFootball: the FIFAe World Cup Trophy.

 7.1_eFootball_3x2_dsc-5242-1200x674px@2x